-Department heads within COA/MAES review HATCH projects at the department level.
-A committee of peers then reviews the project and passes it to the director for final approval.
+Department heads within COA/MAES review Hatch projects at the department level.
+A committee of peers then reviews the project and pass it to the director for final approval.
 The peer review committee, selected by the director after consultations with COA department heads, includes the principal investigator's (PI) department head, MAES administrator, one department peer reviewer and two additional faculty external to the PI's department.
 Researchers present seminars to the review committee and interested stakeholders, including faculty, staff, students and constituents.
-The director requires researchers to propose new projects for a three-year period, while researchers with favorably reviewed ongoing projects continue for five years.

-Because there are not any Montana Agricultural Experiment funds allocated outside of the COA, expert reviews occur with Montana State faculty external to the COA, as a requirement of the review process.
-Reviewers provide written recommendations on the relevance and importance of the project; relationship of the project to previous research; objectives; approach and methods; scientific and technical quality; resources; and environmental, economic, and/or social impacts.
-The MAES administrator and department head share the responses with the PI.
-If the projects do not meet the expectation, the director will not approve them and will defer them until the researcher meets the key elements satisfactorily.
-Local advisory committees to the research centers, as well as the Montana Extension Advisory Council, provide annual and long-term guidance.
+Reviewers of MAES projects provide written recommendations on project relevance and importance; relationship of the project to previous research; objectives; approach and methods; scientific and technical quality; resources; and environmental, economic, and/or social impacts.
+The MAES administrator and department head share responses with the PI.
+If projects do not meet expectations, the director does not approve them and will defer them until the researcher meets the key elements satisfactorily.
+The director requires researchers to propose new projects for a three-year period, while researchers with favorably reviewed, ongoing projects continue for five years.
+Annual and long-term guidance are provided to faculty and administrators via local and project-based advisory committees to individual projects and research center faculty.
+Additional input is obtained from the MAES Advisory Board and Montana Extension Advisory Council.